Building on Bitcoin: An Introduction

 What Is Stacks?

-Stacks is an open-source protocol that brings smart contracts, programmability, and decentralized applications to the Bitcoin network for improved functionality
+Stacks is an open-source protocol that brings smart contracts, programmability, and decentralized applications to the Bitcoin network for improved functionality.

 The protocol uses a unique consensus mechanism, Proof of Transfer (PoX), and Clarity, a smart contract language.